StatisticsNZ/classconc/README.md

 devtools::install_github("StatisticsNZ/classconc")
 ```

+---
+__Copyright and Licensing__

-The package is Crown copyright (c) 2016, Statistics New Zealand on behalf of the New Zealand Government, and is licensed under MIT License (see LICENSE file).
+The package is Crown copyright (c) 2016, Statistics New Zealand on behalf of the New Zealand Government, and is licensed under a MIT License (see LICENSE file).